MicrosoftDocs/defender-docs/exposure-management/critical-asset-management.md

 You can work with critical asset settings as follows:

-- **Create custom classifications**: You can create new critical asset classifications for devices, identities and cloud resources.
+- **Create custom classifications**: You can create new critical asset classifications for devices, identities, and cloud resources.
 You use the query builder to define a new classification.
 For example, you might build a query to define devices with a specific naming convention as critical.
   - Building custom queries helps to identify your unique organizational “crown jewels."
   - Creating critical asset classification queries is additionally useful for limited cases where not all assets of interest are identified.
 - **Add assets to classifications**: You can manually add assets to critical asset classifications.